amaury1093/login-with-metamask/README.md

 ## Live Demo

-The working app can be seen on Firebase: https://login-with-metamask.firebaseapp.com.
+The working app can be seen here: http://amaurymartiny.com/login-with-metamask-demo/.

 The backend is hosted on Now by Zeit: https://login-with-metamask.now.sh/api/users